-I have work published or forthcoming in Virginia Quarterly Review, The Missouri Review, and Forty Stories: New Writing from Harper Perennial, among other places.
-I'm a citizen of the Cherokee Nation of Oklahoma, and I'm pretty stoked to say that I'm represented by Adam Eaglin at Elyse Cheney Literary Associates.
+I have work published or forthcoming in The Paris Review, Virginia Quarterly Review, The Missouri Review, and Forty Stories: New Writing from Harper Perennial, among other places.
+I'm a citizen of the Cherokee Nation of Oklahoma, and I'm pretty stoked to say that I'm represented by Adam Eaglin at The Cheney Agency.